 Recomme nded outcome of the approval panel Recommended outcome to the NMC: Programme is recommended to the NMC for approval Programme is recommended for approval subject to specific conditions being met Recommended to refuse approval of the programme Effective partnership working: collaboration, culture, communication and resources: None identified.
 Selection, admission and progression: None identified.
-Practice learning: None identified.
+Conditions: Practice learning: None identified.
 Assessment, fitness for practice and award: Condition one: Establish checkpoints for the summative assessment of anatomy and physiology within the programme.
 (University condition)

 Education governance: management and quality assurance: Condition two: Seek approval for exemption from academic framework.
 (University condition) Condition three: Level out the competencies within the programme and module specifications.
 (University condition) Condition four: To ensure documentation is of a publishable standard - such as continuity of module names, correcting typographical errors, formatting competency maps.
 (University condition) Date condition(s) to be met: 25 June 2021 Recommendations to enhance the programme delivery: None identified.
 Focused areas for future monitoring: The effectiveness of anatomy and physiology teaching and learning.
 Service user involvement in recruitment.
+Service aser involvement in recruitment.

-ended for approval subject to specific conditions being met of evidence against conditions: G et out by the panel at the approval visit have been The programme is recommended to the NMC for approval.
-Observations have been made by the education institution YES \(\square\) NO \(\square\) Programme is recommended to the NMC for approval
+Programme is recomm ended for approval subject to specific conditions being met Commentary post review of evidence against conditions: The university conditions seconfirmed as met. et out by the panel at the approval visit have been The programme is recomme ended to the NMC for approval.
+AEI Observations Observations have been made by the education institution YES \(\square\) NO \(\square\) Summary of observations made, if applicable Final recommendation made to NMC: Programme is recommended to the NMC for approval